Affordable, unlimited data is the need most often expressed by RVers we talk with, so we're constantly tracking the options.

 - Throttling & Network Management Policy: The plans are subject to network management after 22GB of usage in a month.

-- Video Optimization: HD Video streaming is allowed on device, but 'Stream Saver' needs to be manually turned off to get HD.
+- Video Optimization: With Unlimited Plus, HD Video streaming is allowed on device, but 'Stream Saver' needs to be manually turned off to get HD.
+With Unlimited Choice, video is restricted to SD quality.

-- Connected Car: Their connected car unlimited option does include hotspot use, however, the equipment eligible for these plans generally requires the vehicle's ignition be on in order to be active.
+- Connected Car 'Stand Alone': Their connected car unlimited option also include hotspot use, however, the equipment eligible for these plans generally requires the vehicle's ignition be on in order to be active.
 Using the ZTE Mobley Device with a power adapter can get around this - and as a special promo through July 2017, you can activate a Connected Car account with out needing a base smartphone line.
-Making this unlimited option for $40/month well worth considering.
+Making this unlimited option for $20/month well worth considering.

 And they continue to grandfather in service for customers who kept the plans after they discontinued them in 2010 however they have increased the price twice to now match the newer plans.
 Up until summer of 2015, AT&T actually throttled all usage after 5GB of usage.
 They now only implement network management after 22GB.